Investor Deck

 Host–microbiome axis

 One biology.
-Multiple therapeutic entry points across metabolic, inflammatory, and tissue-repair disease.5–10% global Gilbert carrier rate · 4 mechanisms · 3 programs
+Multiple therapeutic entry points across metabolic, inflammatory, and tissue-repair disease.
+5–10% global Gilbert carrier rate · 4 mechanisms · 3 programs

-Early evidence supports platform plausibility.
+Early evidence supports

 Published and internal data support that biliverdin-ester constructs can improve membrane permeability and convert through the intended biological pathway.